What is gadget insurance?

 - What is the full price of this insurance for the year?
 Some policies have a reduced premium for the first few months.

 - How much will the insurance cost over the lifetime of the gadget?
-For example, for how many years do you expect you will use the gadget for before replacing it?
+For example, how many years do you expect to use the gadget for before replacing it?
 Compare the price of the device with the cost of insuring it.
-This will help you to make a decision about whether insuring it is worthwhile.
+This will help you to decide whether insuring it is worthwhile.

-- When you buy a gadget from a business, you have the protection of the sale of goods legislation.
-If the gadget you bought becomes faulty, you are entitled to return it to the seller and seek a refund or exchange to the value you paid.
+- When you buy a gadget from a business, you have consumer rights.
+If the gadget you bought becomes faulty, you are entitled to return it and get redress.
 You do not need insurance to cover a faulty product.

 - Even if you want to buy gadget insurance, don’t feel rushed into a decision by a sales person.
 You may be able to find cheaper insurance or better cover by shopping around.